 Candace S. (Wiggins) Bos, 51, died August 13, 2001 in Austin, Texas.
+She was born May 27, 1950, in Independence, Mo., and graduated in 1972 from Drury College in Springfield, Mo., earned a master's degree from the University of Miami in 1974 and her doctorate at the UA in 1979.
 Bos taught at the UA for more than 18 years and became a national leader in the field of educating children with learning disabilities.
 In 1999 she left the UA to teach at the University of Texas at Austin as a professor in the department of special education.
-Bos was born May 27, 1951 in Independence, Mo., and graduated in 1972 from Drury College in Springfield, Mo., earned a master's degree from the University of Miami in 1974 and her doctorate at the UA in 1979.
-Bos was past president of a division of the Council for Exceptional Children, and wrote more than 100 scholarly articles and books, as well as several programs for learning disabled children.
+She was past president of a division of the Council for Exceptional Children, and wrote more than 100 scholarly articles and books, as well as several programs for learning disabled children.
 Her husband, Robert Bos, and son, Jon, survive her.

 Gordon L. Willems, 66, passed away Saturday, Dec.
 17, 2016, at Hutchinson Regional Medical Center.
 He was born March 11, 1950, in Hutchinson, to Pete and Esther (Loepp) Willems.
 Gordon graduated from Hutchinson High School, Hutchinson Community College and the University of Kansas, with a degree in accounting.
 He worked at Pierce Faris, Kansas Oxygen, Dillon Employees Credit Union and El Cap Credit Union in Hutchinson; and the Credit Union of Dodge City, Dodge City Community College, the Silver Spur Lodge and Convention Center, and Schroeder’s Software in Dodge City.
 Gordon was a member of First Mennonite Church.
 On Nov.
 24, 1973, he married Judy Petty in Hutchinson.
 She survives.
 Other survivors include: his mother; daughters, Angela Koehn (Craig) of Montezuma and Stefanie Willems of Hutchinson; grandson, Andrew Jonas Koehn of Monetzuma; brother, Ray Willems (Arlene) of Hutchinson; sister, Linda Barone of Hutchinson; and sister-in-law, Patricia Enlow (Al) of Coppell, Texas; along with many nephews and nieces.
 He was a proud member of the Hutchinson High Class of 1968 and enjoyed keeping in touch with classmates and helping them to stay connected with one another.
 He took great joy in serving others and lending a helping hand, and was devoted to his family.
 Cremation has taken place.
 Memorial service Saturday, Jan.
 7, 2017, at First Mennonite Church, 52 Rambler Rd., Hutchinson.

-David, 65, died of chronic obstuctive pulmonary disease, April 13, 2015, at Hutchinson Regional Medical Center.
+David Paul Wilson, 65, died of chronic obstuctive pulmonary disease, April 13, 2015, at Hutchinson Regional Medical Center.
 He was born Dec.
 10, 1949 in Hutchinson, to Merle and Rosemary (Cyphert) Wilson.
 He was a respected craftsman and former concrete foreman.
 Dave was a remarkable man full of knowledge, who had a passion for woodworking and an art for concrete finishing.
 He enjoyed gardening, fishing, hunting and time with his family.
 His pride and joy were his kids and grandkids.
 Dave married Debi Payne April 12, 1969, in Hutchinson.
 They just celebrated 46 wonderful years together.
 She survives in addition to his two sons, daughter; mother, and four sisters and many grandchildren.
 Burial will be in Penwell-Gabel Cemetery and Mausoleum, Hutchinson, Ks.

-William J. Wingert, 66 passed away Sunday, Sept.
+William J. Wingert, 66, born Aug, 25, 1950, passed away Sunday, Sept.
 11, 2016, at Hutchinson Regional Hospital with his family by his side.
+He was a Dallas, Tx. resident.
 He was preceded in death by: his parents, Kenneth and Verna (Strayer) Wingert; sisters, Karen Drassen, and Janice Wingert; and his best friend, Heidi.
-He is survived by: sisters, Barbara Williams, Cindy Wingert, Teresa Cofer; friend, Cole Herrin;.
+He is survived by: sisters, Barbara Williams, Cindy Wingert, Teresa Cofer; friend, Cole Herrin.
 In lieu of flowers, the family suggests memorials to The Polycystic Kidney Disease Foundation, PKD Foundation, PO Box 871847, Kansas City, MO 64187-1847.